relay-delivery/cordova-plugin-hockeyapp/README.md

 This plugin supports PhoneGap/Cordova apps running on both iOS and Android.

-### Version Requirements

-This plugin is meant to work with Cordova 3.5.0+ and the latest version of the HockeyApp library.

 SDK documentation and integration guides for IOS and Android:
 http://support.hockeyapp.net/kb/client-integration-ios-mac-os-x/hockeyapp-for-ios
 http://support.hockeyapp.net/kb/client-integration-android-other-platforms/hockeyapp-for-android-sdk

-TODO - update plugin to latest SDK versions

 ## Installation